hyperledger-archives/fabric-chaintool-original/README.md

 ### Why?

 Current chaincode development is rather unstructured.
 While some provisions to support various chaincode languages are present, only golang based chaincode is actually supported today.
 And within the golang environment, there isn't much structure to an application outside of the coarse-level general callbacks for invoke or query.
 Applications are left to manually decode a {function-name, argument-array} string-based tuple.
 This means that a user needs to study the chaincode source in order to ascertain its API and hope that the API doesn't change over time in an incongruent manner.
-It also means that field translation/tranform/validation are manual and explicit processes in each chaincode function.
+It also means that field translation/transform/validation are manual and explicit processes in each chaincode function.

-Consider that some applications may employ OBC confidentiallity to hide their source code.
+Consider that some applications may employ OBC confidentiality to hide their source code.
 Also consider that chaincode processes may potentially be long-running and the API may evolve.
-It starts to become clear that there are some advantages to allowing chaincode to express their API interfaces in a way that is independent from the underlying implementation and supports schema management for forwards/backwards compatiblity.
+It starts to become clear that there are some advantages to allowing chaincode to express their API interfaces in a way that is independent from the underlying implementation and supports schema management for forwards/backwards compatibility.

 OBCC helps in this regard by allowing applications to declare/consume one or more language neutral interface-definitions and package it with the project.
 It also helps the developer by generating shim/stub code in their chosen programming language that helps them implement and/or consume the interfaces declared.
 This means that external parties may introspect a given instance for its interface(s) in a language neutral manner without requiring access to and/or an ability to decipher the underlying code.
-It also means that we can use [protobufs](https://developers.google.com/protocol-buffers/) to help with various API features such as managing forwards/backwards compatiblity, endian neutrality, basic type validation, etc in a largely transparent manner.
+It also means that we can use [protobufs](https://developers.google.com/protocol-buffers/) to help with various API features such as managing forwards/backwards compatibility, endian neutrality, basic type validation, etc in a largely transparent manner.

 OBCC provides some other benefits too, such as consistent language-neutral packaging and chaincode hashing, which help to simplify both the obc-peer implementation and developer burden.